section-engineering-education/engineering-education/content/articles/understanding-gazpacho-in-python-and-its-application-in-webscraping/index.md

 - Explored different Python libraries used in web scraping.
 - Learned about the Gazpacho library and how it is used for scraping web data.

-More about web scraping using gazpacho can be found [here](https://pypi.org/project/gazpacho/).
+You can learn more about web scraping using Gazpacho [here](https://pypi.org/project/gazpacho/).

 Happy Coding!